philips-software/fluent-bit-out-hsdp/README.md

 | Debug         | Shows request details when set to true | HSDP\_DEBUG |
 | CustomField   | Adds the field hash to custom field when set to true | HSDP\_CUSTOM\_FIELD |

-> The configuration options can be specified via the environment as well.
+> The configuration options values can be specified via the environment as well.
-This is useful when running from inside Docker or other container environment.
-Environment variables
+This is useful when running inside Docker or other container environment.
+Environment variable values have precedence over those in configuration files.

 # Record field mapping to HSDP logging resource